Rafting in Nepal: A Complete Guide

 Trishuli River

 Trishuli River is one of the best getaways for river rafting in Nepal.
 It comes under the 3+ grade in the river rafting category.
 Your rafting starts from Benighat, a village in Dhading.
-From there, you will raft down into the river to the ending point in Muglin, where Marshyangdi and Trisuli meet to form Narayani.
-If you are a Nepali citizen, it costs around 2500 NPR per person.
-The cost for international travelers might be more than the normal one.
+From there, you will raft down into the river to the ending point in Mugling, where the Marsyangdi joins the Trishuli.
+Further downstream at Devghat, the combined river meets the Kali Gandaki to form the Narayani.
+If you are a Nepali citizen, a day trip costs around NPR 2,500-4,500 per person.
+International travellers typically pay USD 40-60, including lunch and road transport from Kathmandu.

 The fast-flowing current of the Trishuli river makes your rafting experience memorable.
 You will get a set of instructions from your boat guide, who will be present in the same boat you are on throughout the rafting.